 The year of averages

 Since the 50/50 televote/jury vote mix began in 2009, a breakdown of the totals scores for each competing country from the two voting groups had been made available.

-Instead in 2013, the EBU had provided an average of the jury rank and the televoting rank that each competing country had received.
+In 2013, the EBU instead provided an average of the jury rank and the televoting rank that each competing country had received.
 This change was confirmed prior to Eurovision 2013, when the EBU published the updated voting rules.
 The rules stated:

 “The combined split ranking of the televote and the combined split ranking of the jury vote will be published by the EBU’s Executive Supervisor of the Eurovision Song Contest on www.eurovision.tv within four weeks after the Final.”

 The new system changed the information provided about the results.
-For example, in 2012, Sweden came top of the televote with 343 points and topped the jury vote with 296 points, and had 372 points overall.
+For example, in 2012, Sweden came top of the televote with 343 points and topped the jury vote with 296 points, and had an overall total of 372 points.
 In 2013, however, all we know is that Denmark topped the televote with an average rank of 4.97 and topped the jury vote with an average rank of 6.23.
 We also know that Emmelie de Forest earned an overall points total of 281.
 A concise victory for Denmark, sure, but why did the EBU only release average ranks and not total scores?